seasmith/DIY/README.md

 > Measure twice, cut once, sand to fit.

-Use the [Index](Index.MD) file to navigate the various topics.
-There are also resources available in the index file.
+Use the [Index file](Index.MD) to navigate the various topics.
+There are also external resources available in the index file.